 There are many answers to that question.
 First of all, there is no doubt that Western approaches to medicine can fail the elderly and mistreat them.

-Palliative care needs and the provision of a comfort lifestyle don’t always go far enough.
+Palliative care needs and the provision of a comfortable lifestyle don’t always go far enough.
 We have to question why so many people over 70 are struggling with poor health in retirement homes and hospice care in the West.

 Meanwhile, many over 80 in the East still live an active, fulfilled life with the chance of many more years ahead of them.
 Many point to activity levels and diet, but attitudes to medication, pain relief, and therapy play a part too.